Tag: Idol

 2) This story (which actually has a second part) is very much about people not being under the authority of a king?
 Can you think of the Jewish/Israelite reason for this?
 How can this inform how we interact with each other inside and outside of the church?

 3) Denominations pass on legacies of beauty and dedication.
 Denominations can also pass on legacies of pride and power.
 How are denominations used by God?
-How can denominations be dangerous to the of God?
+How can denominations be dangerous to the mission of God?

 • For Glory!